Do You Have a Writing Destiny?

 Many writers face bad luck.
 It’s what we choose to do with that luck that becomes part of our destiny.
 It may not always feel good, but the process of becoming a writer can actually be strengthened by the challenges we face.
 For the ultimate example of this, rent the movie Gaby: A True Story.
 The movie is based on Gaby Brimmer, a woman disabled by cerebral palsy who is unable to speak or move—except for communicating with her left foot.
 Gaby overcomes her physical limitations to become an acclaimed author.

-In the movie (only available on VHS), it comes across that Gaby felt she had a destiny.
+In the movie ((full movie available on YouTube)), it comes across that Gaby felt she had a destiny.
 She was determined to live life on her own terms!

 SOME COMMENTS FROM READERS